-I’ve also showed you some backpacks that are specifically designed for carrying around drones, action cameras and DSLRs.
-These packs have padded organizers that you can use to separate the main compartment however you want, and fit in all the lenses, accessories, tripods and whatnot.
+I’ve also shown you some backpacks that are specifically designed for carrying around drones, action cameras, and DSLRs.
+These packs have padded organizers that you can use to separate the main compartment however you want and fit in all the lenses, accessories, tripods, and whatnot.

 Additionally, some of the backpacks featured here have attachment points for LED lights.
 Some even have attachment points for helmets, and they are the absolute best option for those of you that ride your bike every single day.

-But, it you tend to carry around a lot of items everyday, then you will need something pretty big that can fit everything.
-I recommend something with multiple compartments, since this makes organizing your EDC items very simple.
+But, if you tend to carry around a lot of items every day, then you will need something pretty big that can fit everything.
+I recommend something with multiple compartments since this makes organizing your EDC items very simple.

 Additionally, consider your own body type.
 Big backpacks are not the best fit for petite people; they are generally uncomfortable and difficult to properly adjust.
 And vice versa; bigger people will find larger backpacks more comfortable than really small bags.
 The shoulder straps are wider and a better fit, as is the backpanel.